DimitriosTagkoulis/California-Housing-Price-Prediction/README.md

 # California Housing Price Prediction

-This project predicts housing prices based on a dataset of California housing features.
+This project predicts housing prices based on a dataset of California housing features ([source](https://www.kaggle.com/datasets/camnugent/california-housing-prices)).
 It includes a FastAPI application that serves predictions using a machine learning model.
 The project is organized into modular scripts for data preprocessing, feature engineering, and model training.
-The FastAPI application serves the model via a REST API and provides a health check endpoint.
+The FastAPI application serves the model via a REST API and provides a prediction and a health check endpoint.

 ## Table of Contents